Thankfully Only a Few Countries Require Americans and Canadians to Apply in Advance

 Some countries require you to submit the visa application by mail or in person.
 (They do not allow you to apply online).
 If you apply for a visa by mail, it usually takes at least a week to process the application.
 You will often have to send the passport along with the application.
 So make sure that you won’t need your passport when the Consulate or Embassy is processing your application.

-When is it Complicated to Get a Visa and What to Do When it Gets Complicated?
+When is it Complicated to Get International Tourist Visas?
+What to Do When Getting International Tourist Visas Becomes Complicated?

 Russia requires US citizens to submit a letter of invitation along with the other application requirements.
 If you are going with a tour company, they will be able to help with this quickly.
 If not, many online agencies will issue these letters on your behalf for a fee.
 (I cannot vouch for the quality of these services).